Eurasiael/Eurasiael.github.io/_posts/2022-03-22-Online-Resume.md

 ## Bio

-> Mobile developer looking for a position in the development team, where I can apply my five years of developing experience, Objective-oriented programming, Android, iOS, Web development skills to develop applications.
+> Developer looking for a position in the development team, where I can apply my five years of developing experience, Objective-oriented programming, Android, iOS, Web development skills to develop applications.

 * * *
 <br/>

 ## Summery

-- Five year of experience as a developer
-- Provided service for over 100,000 customers in five countries.
-- Managed software serviced in more 50 institutions, including university and general hospitals
+- Manage high web performance by clean up the unnecessary codes to shorten the load time on desktop and mobile.
+- Write and maintain reusable utility code and libraries for the future usage of the development team.
+- •	Develop and maintain web applications for marketing and sales purposes using SQL, HTML5, and Python
-- Bachelor's in Computer Engineering from University of Kyung Hee (2018)
+- Bachelor's in Computer Science from University of Waterloo (2016)
-- Bachelor's in Electronics and Radio Engineering from University of Kyung Hee (2018)
 <br/>